 This article covers:

-what to do if files you add to your Create project load slowly,
+what to do if files you add to your Clipchamp video load slowly,

 what to do if a specific file doesn't load (you might see a sad face or an unchanging 0% loading percentage),

-what to do if the whole project or all of your files don't load when you reopen it (you might get stuck on an "assembling pixels" or "loading your assets" message).
+what to do if the whole project or all of your files don't load when you reopen it (you might get stuck on "loading your assets" message).

 Why are my media files loading slowly?